privacyidea/privacyidea/doc/glossary/index.rst

    Time Window
         Timewindow in which the given OTP value is valid for authentication.
         ``Timestep and timewindow`` are completely similar to the ``counter and window`` of HOTP tokens.

+   Revoked Token
+        Tokens can be ``revoked``.
+Usually this means the token is ``disabled and locked``.
+A locked token can not be modified anymore.
+It can only be deleted.
+Certain token types like certificate may define special actions when revoking a token.